fuse-box/fuse-box/docs/plugins/css/PostCSSPlugin.md

 # PostCSS Plugin

 ## Description

-Allows using PostCSS, A tool for transforming CSS with JavaScript.
+Allows using PostCSS, a tool for transforming styles with JS plugins.
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

+Check [PostCSS website](http://postcss.org/) for more information.

 ## Install